-The Studio for Transdisciplinary Arts Research (STAR) is an initiative of Professor Paul Thomas located in the Fine Arts area of University of New South Wales Faculty of Art and Design.
+The Studio for Transdisciplinary Arts Research (STAR) is an initiative of Honorary Professor Paul Thomas associated with the Fine Arts at the University of New South Wales, Sydney.
 STAR incorporates a conference series, symposiums, publications, workshops and various events.

 The first conference took place at Artspace in Sydney 2010 where the conference theme was asking questions of what art was adding to the discourse of the image.
 The concept proposed was a remediated apprehension of the image: an active image and activity of imaging beyond the boundaries of disciplinary definition, but also altering the relations of intermedia aesthetics and interdisciplinary pedagogy.

 Mediation and the new media arts have in fact become the new medium of critical and pedagogical discourse: like water is for fish, like culture is for cultural studies, mediation is a concept that is taken for granted now because it is itself the medium in which we think and act, in which we swim.
 Selected papers were also published in the Artspace journal Column.

 The second conference took place in Melbourne 2012, where the notion of ‘Interference’ was posed as an antagonism between production and seduction, as a redirection of affect, or as an untapped potential for repositioning artistic critique.
 Maybe art doesn’t have to work as a wave that displaces or reinforces the standardized protocols of data/messages, but could instead function as a kind of signal that disrupts and challenges perceptions.